harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaoshubs/chaoshubs.md

 ## ChaosHub

-A collection of experiment templates (defined as workflow CRs) and faults (defined as ChaosExperiment CR and ChaosEngine CR) that help create and execute new chaos experiments against your target resources.
-Apart from the Enterprise ChaosHub, which is present by default, you can add custom ChaosHub to manage and distribute custom experiment templates and faults.
+A ChaosHub is a collection of experiment templates (defined as workflow custom resources) and faults (defined as ChaosExperiment CR and ChaosEngine CR) that you can use to create and launch chaos experiments.

-A ChaosHub is a collection of experiment templates and faults that you can use to create and launch chaos experiments.
 Both experiments and faults are stored as manifests in an appropriate directory structure.
 This way, you can add new experiment templates and faults directly to the repository as files.
 In addition, you can derive the experiment templates from the existing experiments and save them to the ChaosHub from the UI.

 You can add ChaosHub using a Git service provider such as GitHub, where ChaosHub exists as a repository.
 This allows native version control and management of the faults and experiment artefact.